-The Right Distribution Partner
+The Right Publishers

 Pay Per Call campaigns can be operated in a number of advertising fields, from direct mailers to mobile devices.
-In order to optimize the Pay Per Call campaign for your retail business, it is important to work with a good distribution partner.
+In order to optimize the Pay Per Call campaign for your retail business, it is important to work with a good Publishers.
 Your marketing partner can help direct your campaign to mobile shoppers and target those in your local area that are most likely to call, visit, and/or purchase.